pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more user-defined, suppressable, switch or notification outputs with values dependent upon the consolidated alarm states of notifications in the digest.
+Thirdly, the plugin operates zero or more user-defined, suppressable, output channels each with an alarm state that is dependent upon the consolidated alarm states of notifications in the digest.
+In this context 'consolidated' means that if a particular alarm state is present in any digest notification, then the digest as a whole is considered to be in that alarm state.

-Outputs can be individually suppressed by the appearance of a transient true value on a specified key allowing the easy implementation of a 'silence alarm' function.
+An active output channel can be individually suppressed by supplying a transient true value on a specified key.
+Suppression is applied at the digest notification level and applies to just those alarm stated configured for the output channel.
+This means that if a new notification appears or an existing notification changes state then the alarm channel will go active again.
+This mechanism allows the easy implementation of a 'silence alarm' function on selected output channels.

 I use this last feature to operate a visual indicator when a warning or alert state is present in Signal K and an audible alarm when an alarm